afeins19/obsdian/classNotes/(488) Robot Laser/Meetings/Leadership/Robot Lazer Tag - Objectives & Rules.md

 	- [ ] ramming/blocking
 - [ ] Define the minimum requirements that each robot needs to have
 	- [ ] ex: amount and configuration of light receivers to detect hits from other robot's lasers
+	- [ ] What parts are potentially not allowed (can we add our own sensors)
 - [ ] Brainstorm/Discuss any initial concerns
 	- [ ] Bluetooth signal degredation through obstacles
 	- [ ] Lidar in center may not give a great view of the filed